 - Confirm the details are correct on the summary page, then input your payment details to finalise SIMBA plan sign-up.

-Gently remove the protective caps from the fibre patch cord included in your ONT kit and the optical port on the SIMBA ONT.
-Connect one end of the fibre patch cord to the green port on the ONT, then the other end to the optical port on the termination point.
+Gently remove the protective caps from the fibre patch cord included in your ONU kit and the optical port on the SIMBA ONU.
+Connect one end of the fibre patch cord to the green port on the ONU, then the other end to the optical port on the termination point.
 Both ends should click into place.
-Connect the ONT to power, then press the power button on the back.
-Connect the included Ethernet cable between the yellow Network port on the ONT and (ideally) a high-speed router to share internet around your home.
+Connect the ONU to power, then press the power button on the back.
+Connect the included Ethernet cable between the yellow Network port on the ONU and (ideally) a high-speed router to share internet around your home.

 SIMBA fibre broadband plan add-ons